nickvidal/mailsheet/README.md

 *Observation*: if you have trouble with the Google API Console, please make sure you are opening from the correct Google account.
 You may need to log off from the other account(s).

-You are now ready to send follow-up emails!
-But if you plan to send bulk email, please read the next section for the complete setup.
+You are now ready to send emails with support for threaded conversations!

+If you plan to send bulk email, please read the next section for the complete setup.

 ## Complete Setup